-Steven is a Senior Solicitor in the Commercial Litigation team, where he acts for clients in both the private and public sectors.
+Steven is an Associate in the Commercial Litigation team, where he acts for clients in both the private and public sectors.
 Steven’s work spans commercial advisory, criminal prosecution, judicial review, private and civil litigation for government departments and regulatory bodies.

 Steven has appeared in the High Court on numerous occasions in both criminal prosecution and civil litigation matters and also leads jury trials on behalf of the Crown in the District Court.